mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 ## 🧪 Password Spraying

 This exercise covers **Password Spraying**, which is useful when max login attempts are enforced.

+The approach divides each password attempt across multiple users.
+This means it tries a single password with user A, then user B, then user C, and so on.
+By distributing attempts in this way, it avoids triggering account lockouts and increases the likelihood of success against systems that enforce a maximum number of login attempts per user.

 ### 📌 Steps:
 1. Create or reuse a crAPI user.
-2. Create a short wordlist of 5 likely passwords (include the real one).
+2. Create a short wordlist of 5 likely passwords (include the one for the user created in step 1).
-3. Use data from [Exercise 2 in Exploting BOLA and Excessive data exposure](2_Exploiting_BOLA_And_Excessive_Data_Exposure.md) to enumerate usernames.
+3. Use data from the EDE vulnerability found in [Exercise 2 in Exploting BOLA and Excessive data exposure](2_Exploiting_BOLA_And_Excessive_Data_Exposure.md) to gather 4 usernames(Mail adresses).
-4. Add the current user’s email to the wordlist.
+4. Add the username you created in step 1 along with the usernames found in step 3 to a wordlist.
 5. Capture a login request and send to Intruder.
 6. Highlight the `email` field and click **Add**.
 7. Highlight the `password` field and click **Add**.